barchart/events-public/README.md

 ### Packages

-* [common-js](./packages/common-js) - Shared JavaScript package, used by the SDK and backend — published to [NPM](https://www.npmjs.com/package/@barchart/events-api-common).
+* [common-js](./packages/common-js) - Shared JavaScript package, used by the SDK and the backend — published to [NPM](https://www.npmjs.com/package/@barchart/events-api-common).
-* [sdk-js](./packages/sdk-js) - JavaScript SDK which simplifies interaction with the backend — published to [NPM](https://www.npmjs.com/package/@barchart/events-client-js).
+* [sdk-js](./packages/sdk-js) - JavaScript SDK that simplifies interaction with the backend — published to [NPM](https://www.npmjs.com/package/@barchart/events-client-js).

 ### Tools